mru00/cutlet/README.md

 There are many commercial solutions available, but I found no promising [Open Source implementation](#open-source-implementations).

 This project is implemented in Java 1.8, using Maven.
+Gui is in JavsFX/FXML.

 ![image](https://cloud.githubusercontent.com/assets/581904/23873417/3dcddb1e-0832-11e7-8f96-502afaa06bf2.png)